 Current tax comprises the expected tax payable or receivable on the taxable income or loss for the year and any adjustment to the tax payable or receivable in respect of previous years.
 It is measured using tax rates enacted or substantively enacted at the reporting date.
 Current tax also includes any tax arising from dividends.
-Current tax assets and liabilities are offset only if, the group:

-- Current tax assets and nabilities are onset only if, the group: - a) has a legally enforceable right to set off the recognised amounts; and - b) intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.
+- Current tax assets and liabilities are offset only if, the group: a) has a legally enforceable right to set off the recognised amounts; and - o) intends either to settle on a net basis, or to realise the asset and settle the liability simultaneously.